-The technical solution of corrugated web beams with parallel flanges made of thin-walled cold-formed steel lipped channel profiles connected using spot welding was already studied within the WELLFORMED research project and presented in [4].
+The technical solution of corrugated web beams with parallel flanges made of thin-walled cold-formed steel lipped channel sections connected using spot welding was studied within the WELLFORMED research project ongoing in the CEMSIG Research Center of the Politehnica University of Timisoara and was already presented in [4].
 In order to evaluate the response of such beams using other types of connection between the beam components, the MIG brazing is considered for the current study.

-The spot welding technique for connecting the components of built-up beams was presented in [4], and the results showed an increased stiffness and decreased ductility with failures caused by both the distortions of the web corrugations and the spot welding failure after reaching maximum force when compared to the self-drilling screws solution [5,6].
+The spot welding technique for connecting the components of built-up beams was presented in [4], and the results showed an increased rigidity and decreased ductility with a staged failure caused by both the distortions of the web corrugations and the spot welding failure after reaching maximum force, when compared to the self-drilling screws solution [5,6].

 The new proposed solution for the built-up beams is based on an arc brazing process with lower heat input, with filler material and with inert gas shielding, MIG brazing.
-Although the brazing represents a joining process for a vast variety of materials, light-gauge steel sheets present a particularity due to the corrosive protection in the shape of the zinc coating.
+Although the brazing represents a joining process for a vast variety of materials, light-gauge steel sheets present a particularity due to the corrosive protection in the shape of zinc coating.
 Due to the vaporization of zinc, at around 906 °C, the welding may show pores, cracking and unsteady arc, making the use of bronze welding wires more suitable [7].
-By this technique, the level of corrosion protection is close to its original value.
+By this technique the level of corrosion protection is close to its original value.
 The brazing concept is not new but the developments of the filler material by copper alloys made this technique more attractive [8].